Invention for Innovation - Product Development Award Supporting Information for Applicants

 The i4i programme will not fund:

-- Minor or incremental changes to technologies or interventions in current clinical use.
+- Minor or incremental changes to technologies in current clinical use.

 - Projects involving small molecule drugs and biologics, including vaccines and gene therapies.